renatoluzolvr/renatoluzolvr/README.md

 ### 🧑‍💻 About me

 - Brazilian developer currently based in Portugal
-- Fast learner and eager to explore new technologies.
+- Always ready to explore new technologies.
 Believer in agile software development, team work and Clean Code.
 - I’m currently working at **Scorpion Circle**
 - I'm working on becoming more proficient in React
 - I use daily: `.php`, `.jsx`, `.html`, `.css`, `.sql`